awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg.md

 **Prerequisites**
 Create a launch configuration\.
 For more information, see [Creating a Launch Configuration](create-launch-config.md)\.

-**To create an Auto Scaling group using the console**
+**To create an Auto Scaling group using a launch configuration \(console\)**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. On the navigation bar at the top of the screen, choose the same region that you used when you created the launch configuration\.
+1. On the navigation bar at the top of the screen, choose the same AWS Region that you used when you created the launch configuration\.

 1. On the navigation pane, under **Auto Scaling**, choose **Auto Scaling Groups**\.